aigeezer/claude-project-agents/README.md

 Each agent creates specific deliverables that feed into the next phase, ensuring comprehensive documentation and seamless handoffs throughout the development lifecycle.

+## 🛠️ Required MCP Tools

+The AI agent prompts utilize several MCP (Model Context Protocol) tools.
+To use all features of the prompts, you'll need the following MCPs:

+### Core MCPs Used:
+- **Sequential Thinking** - For complex problem-solving and planning
+- **Web Search** - For researching best practices and current information
+- **Tavily** - For deep technical research and documentation
+- **Context7** - For accessing up-to-date library documentation
+- **Knowledge Graph** - For maintaining project continuity across agents
+- **Filesystem** - For reading and writing project files
+- **Google Drive** (optional) - For team collaboration and document sharing
+- **Fetch** - For analyzing competitor websites and documentation

+### MCP Resources:
+- **Configuration File**: A pre-configured `claude_desktop_config.json` is included in this repository
+- **MCP Directory**: [MCP Directory](https://github.com/modelcontextprotocol/directory) - Official directory of available MCPs
+- **MCP Documentation**: [MCP Docs](https://modelcontextprotocol.io/introduction) - Official documentation

+### Quick Setup:
+1. Download the included `claude_desktop_config.json`
+2. Place it in your Claude Desktop configuration directory
+3. Restart Claude Desktop to load the MCPs

+Note: Not all MCPs are required for basic functionality.
+The agents will work with available tools and notify you if a specific MCP is needed for a task.

 ## 🚀 Quick Start

 ### 1. Download the Repository